ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 When you look for the best place to open a new restaurant in a city like Toronto, **you have to gauge people's taste in each neighbourhood of the city**.
 You will then know in what neighbourhood of the city people will likely come and spend money in your restaurant.

 A good way to gauge people's taste in a specific area is to **look into the demographic data of this area**.
-For example, areas with a mojority of chinese people would be good for chinese restaurants, and areas with a majority of italian people would be good for opening an italian restaurant, etc.
+For example, areas with a majority of chinese people would be good for chinese restaurants, and areas with a majority of italian people would be good for opening an italian restaurant, etc.

 With this kind of demographic data associated with different neighbourhoods of Toronto, **we can cluster neighbourhoods by demographic data**.
 Thus, we will be able to distinguish the areas where a lot of chinese people live, the areas where a lot of italian people live, and so on, based on the clustering.